We want to help some friends or family attend Respite Retreat. What should we do?

 So what should you do if you want to help a couple come to a Respite Retreat?

-• Download the brochure from Respite Retreat page on the website and send it to your friends along with a link to the webpage, letting them know that you would like to help make it possible for them to attend the retreat if it something they want to do.
-Give them the dates for the next retreat and make sure they understand that there is space for only the first 11 couples who register.
+• Send your friends or family the link to the webpage, letting them know that you would like to help make it possible for them to attend the retreat if it something they want to do.
+Give them the dates for the next retreat and make sure they understand that there is space for only the first 10 couples who register.

 We've learned a thing or two along the way of doing these retreats since 2009.
 One of the most important things we've learned is that it is good for every couple to have "some skin in the game."
 Sometimes friends or a church want to do everything for the couple out of a desire to serve them during a time when doing the simplest things is challenging.
 But we think it is wise to require that the couple themselves: